Dragon Quest: Gameplay

+Characters

 Monsters

 The Dragon Quest series features several recurring monsters, including Slimes, Drackies, Skeletons, Shadows, Mummies, Bags o' Laughs, and Dragons.
 Many monsters in the series were designed by Akira Toriyama.

 Several Dragon Quest games allow the player to recruit monsters to fight alongside them.
 In Dragon Quest IV, a Healer monster called "Healie" can be recruited for the first chapter.
 Dragon Quest V and VI monsters can be selected by the player to join the player's party and fight in battles.
 In Dragon Quest VIII players can defeat and recruit monsters to fight in an arena.

 The Slime, designed by Toriyama for use in Dragon Quest, has become the official mascot of the Dragon Quest series.
 Series designer Yuji Horii cited the monster as an example of Toriyama's skills, claiming it took "[artistic] power to take something like a pool of slime and use his imagination to make it a great character."
 A Slime is a small blue blob, shaped like a water droplet, with a face.
 It has appeared in every Dragon Quest game and it is usually one of the first monsters the players encounter.
 The Slime's popularity has netted it the Slime spin-off series on handheld consoles.